Laplacian Convolutional Representation for Traffic Time Series Imputation: Related Work

 \subsection{Low-Rank Completion with Algebraic Structures}

-Recent studies show great interest in low-rank time series completion models based on certain algebraic structures, e.g., Hankel and circulant matrices.
-These approaches overcome some limitations of conventional LRMC models, such as being incapable when an entire row/column is missing and invariant to the permutation of rows/columns, or in the case of univariate time series with missing values.
-For example, the model developed by Yokota et al. \cite{yokota2018missing} can recover the missing slice of tensors using Hankel matrices.
-Sedighin et al. \cite{sedighin2020matrix} applied tensor train decomposition to tensors obtained by extended multi-way delay embedded transform and found better missing data completion performance.
+Recent studies show great interest in time series completion with certain algebraic structures, e.g., the Hankel and circulant matrices.
+These approaches overcome some critical limitations of pure LRMC models, e.g., (i) LRMC is incapable of handling the entire row/column missing, (ii) LRMC is invariant to the permutation of rows/columns, and (iii) LRMC is not applicable to the case of univariate time series.
+For example, the model developed by Yokota \emph{et al}. \cite{yokota2018missing} can recover the missing slices of tensor using Hankel structure.
+Sedighin \emph{et al}. \cite{sedighin2020matrix} applied the tensor train decomposition to tensors obtained by multi-way Hankel structures and found better completion performance.
+In both studies, the low-rank methods on Hankel structures---replicating the data with certain sliding rules---are well-suited to modeling spatiotemporal dependencies and learning from sparse data.

 A critical property of a circulant matrix is that its nuclear norm can be efficiently obtained via FFT.
-Using this property, Yamamoto et al. \cite{yamamoto2022fast} proposed a fast tensor completion in delay-embedded space; Liu and Zhang \cite{liu2022recovery} used the nuclear norm minimization of circulant matrices for missing data recovery and time series forecasting.
-Despite the fast algorithm on the circulant matrix, circulant-matrix-based models are inadequate in capturing the local trend/continuity in time series.
-Therefore, Liu and Zhang \cite{liu2022recovery} proposed a convolution nuclear norm minimization (ConvNNM) model for better local trends modeling.
-Further, Liu \cite{liu2022time} proposed a learnable and orthonormal transformation for ConvNNM to reinforce its modeling ability when the convolutional low-rankness condition is not satisfied.
+Using this property, Yamamoto \emph{et al}. \cite{yamamoto2022fast} proposed a fast tensor completion method; Liu and Zhang \cite{liu2022recovery} used the nuclear norm minimization of circulant matrices for missing data recovery and time series forecasting.
+Despite the fast algorithm for the circulant matrix, circulant-matrix-based models are inadequate in capturing the local trend/continuity in time series.
+Therefore, the ConvNNM model shows better local trends modeling if the kernel size of the convolution matrix is set as a relatively small value \cite{liu2022recovery}.
+Further, Liu \cite{liu2022time} proposed a learnable and orthonormal transformation for ConvNNM to reinforce its modeling ability when the convolutional low-rankness condition is not fully satisfied.